SerNet/verinice-veo-web/docs/Developers/1_Getting-Started.md

 ### Prerequisites

 In this documentation it is assumed that you are familiar with the basic concepts of the verinice.veo object model.
-You can learn more about these concepts in the directory <nuxt-link to="/docs/Technische_Dokumentation/1_Vorwort">Technical Documentation </nuxt-link>.
+You can learn more about these concepts in the directory <DocLink to="/object_model">Object model</DocLink>.

 ### Authentication